What Efficiency Means in v0.48.3

 What Is Not Claimed

-Silver Bullet v0.35.1 does not provide a generic automatic model-routing advantage over plain GSD.
+Silver Bullet v0.48.3 does not provide a generic automatic model-routing advantage over host-native model controls.
 The historical ensure-model-routing.sh hook is disabled and exits as a no-op.
-GSD may still expose model profiles or model overrides in its own configuration, but that is not a Silver Bullet-over-GSD benefit.
+Optional external plugins may expose model profiles or model overrides in their own configuration, but that is not a core Silver Bullet benefit.

-When you need different model behavior, configure it in the active host or in GSD's supported model configuration.
+When you need different model behavior, configure it in the active host or in an explicitly selected optional plugin.
 Silver Bullet's job is to select, enforce, and trace the workflow path around that execution.